AdaCore/gnatstudio/docs/users_guide/editing.rst

   highlighted in different colors and fonts.

   By default, GPS knows about many languages.
-You can also easily add support for other languages through plug-ins.
+You can also easily add support for other languages through plugins.
 Most languages supported by GPS provide syntax highlighting in the editor.

 *Automatic indentation*